llambrecht/llambrecht/README.md

 I'm a developer from France 🇫🇷.
 I'm working on a few projects, mostly in PHP and JavaScript.
 I'm looking forward to contributing more to open source projects 👯.

-I'm currently working as a backend developer at [Chargemap 🚗⚡🔋](https://fr.chargemap.com/) .
+I'm currently working as a backend developer at [Chargemap](https://fr.chargemap.com/) 🚗⚡🔋

 ### 💡 Current projects:
 <div align="center">